Skip to content

 • Annotations: Defines object instances.

-To run a caption example using a COCO dataset, create a file named example_coco_captions.py with the following contents in the same directory that contains the dataset_examples/ folder:
+To run a caption example using a COCO dataset, create a file named example_coco_captions.py with the following contents:

 example_coco_captions.py